WebAssembly/spec/proposals/gc/MVP.md

 * `i31ref` is a subtype of `eqref`
   - `i31 <: eq`

-* Any concrete type is a subtype of either `data` or `func`
+* Any concrete internal type is a subtype of `data`
   - `$t <: data`
      - if `$t = <structtype>` or `$t = <arraytype>`

+* Any concrete function type is a subtype of `func`
   - `$t <: func`
      - if `$t = <functype>`

 * Any concrete array type is a subtype of `array`
-  - `(type $t) <: array`
+  - `$t <: array`
      - if `$t = <arraytype>`

 Note: This creates a hierarchy of *abstract* Wasm heap types that looks as follows.
 ```
-      any
+   any  extern  func
+    |
+   eq
   /  \
-   eq    func
-  /  \
 i31  data
        \
        array
 ```
-All *concrete* heap types (of the form `(type $t)`) are situated below either `data` or `func`.
+All *concrete* types (of the form `$t`) are situated below either `data` or `func`.
-Not shown in the graph is `none`, which is below every other "leaf" type.
+Not shown in the graph are `none`, `noextern`, and `nofunc`, which are below the other "leaf" types.

-In addition, a host environment may introduce additional inhabitants of type `any` that are are in neither of the above three leaf type categories.
+A host environment may introduce additional inhabitants of type `any` that are are in neither of the above leaf type categories.
-The interpretation of such values is defined by the host environment.
+The interpretation of such values is defined by the host environment, they are opaque within Wasm code.

 Note: In the future, this hierarchy could be refined, e.g., to distinguish compound data types that are not subtypes of `eq`.